DudeThatsErin/MacNPCSetup/README.md

 These are the extensions I have and use (that are not built into Raycast):

-- Arc -> Search and quickly navigate Arc's history and open tabs.
+- Apple Notes -> Search & Create notes within Apple Notes.
+- Apple Reminders -> Manage Apple Reminders: Create Reminders, see Reminders in your Menu Bar and more.
 - Brew -> Search and install Homebrew formulae.
   - Make sure to go into settings and enable the "Remove all files associated with a cask" that way extra files don't get leftover when you uninstall apps/casks.
+- Calculator -> I do calculations in Raycast most of the time.
+- Clean Keyboard -> Disables the keyboard so you can clean it.
 - Color Picker -> Pick and organize colors, everywhere on your Mac.
 - Create Quick Event -> Allows me to use natural language to create a new event in my calendar.
+- Google Search -> Allows me to do a Google Search in the menu bar.
+- Pomodoro -> This is a way for me to have Pomo timers in my menu bar.
 - Kill Process -> Allows me to kill processes that may be stuck on my computer.
-- Obsidian -> Allows me to control Obsidian with Raycast.
 - Remove Paywall -> Allows me to remove paywalls from links.
+- Safari -> Allows me to see all of my tabs open in Safari as well as my Reading List and History.
+- Tailwind CSS -> I use Tailwind CSS at work and this makes it easy to look up items.
+- System Monitor -> Just what the name is.
+- Speedtest
-- Omnivore -> Allows me to control Omnivore from Raycast.
+- Warp -> Allows me to see my warp tabs/windows.
-- Things/Todoist -> Depending on the Task App I'm using depends on which one I have installed.
-I always display the top To Do in my menu bar to help keep me on task.
 - Timers - Allows me to set timers.
 I use this for the Pomodoro technique which I don't use often but I use it when my ADHD gets really bad.

 ### Other Apps
 - [Discord](https://discord.com)
 - [Spark](https://sparkmailapp.com/) -> I use the free version to easiliy sync my emails between devices.
 Works better than Outlook and just as good as [Newton Mail](https://newtonhq.com/) used to when they actually supported their app.
 I prefer Newton Mail for the read receipts but I can't justify paying $50/year for something that is barely supported.
 I mean just look at their "[Community](https://community.newtonhq.com/)".
 It is sad.
 - [GIMP](https://gimp.org) -> This is a free alternative to photoshop.
 I don't use it often but when I need it, I have it.
-- [WebStorm](https://jetbrains.com/webstorm) -> I use this instead of Visual Studio Code because it functions better and the code formatting works better.
-For some reason I always have issues with Prettier on Visual Studio Code.
-I also have noticed that VSC tends to eat RAM for breakfast similar to what Microsoft Edge does so it causes my PC (specifically that) to run worse.
+- Visual Studio Code -> I use VSCodium as it is the same thing without Microsoft's tracking.
 - [Visual Studio](https://visualstudio.microsoft.com) -> I use this for my backend programming.
 - [VLC](https://videolan.org) -> I use VLC to watch videos instead of the built-in Quick Time or Windows Media Player.
 - [7-Zip](https://7-zip.org) for Windows & [keka](https://keka.io/en) for Mac -> Both allow me to unzip 7-Zip files as well as RAR files and other types as well.
-- Microsoft Teams -> For work messaging
+- Slack -> For work messaging
-- [Arc](https://arc.com) is my browser of choice on Mac.
-You can read about it on [App Seeker](https://appseeker.org)
-- [Obsidian](https://obsidian.md) -> This is my notetaking app of choice.
-I sync my vault between devices using both GitHub and an external 2TB M.2 SSD.
+- Safari on Mac & Google Chrome on Windows.

 You can install *most of* these either by searching them with the Brew Extension or by adding this list of files to a apps.txt on your desktop to install these with Brew on MacOS: